Let Quantum Neural Networks Choose Their Own Frequencies

-Finally, it is worth considering how the inclusion of additional trainable parameters into a quantum model affects the cost of training.
-For a gradient-based optimizer such as Adam, each training iteration requires the calculation of $\partial L/\partial\theta_i$ for all trainable parameters $\theta_i$ in the circuit.
-If one were to calculate these gradients on real quantum hardware, the PSR would need to be used.
+Finally, it is worth considering how the inclusion of additional trainable parameters in the feature map of the TF model affects the cost of training compared to FF models which have otherwise the same architecture.
+When training using a gradient-based optimizer such as Adam, regardless of the feature map chosen, each training iteration requires the calculation of $\partial L/\partial\theta_i$ for all trainable parameters $\theta_i$ in the circuit.
+If one were to calculate these gradients on real quantum hardware, one would need to use the PSR.
 For the quantum architecture used in this section, all parameterized unitaries decompose into single-qubit Pauli rotations, such that only two circuit evaluations are required to compute the gradient of each parameter in $\vec{\theta}_A$ and $\vec{\theta}_F$.
-Thus, it is easy to calculate that a factor of $C_f = \frac{|\vec{\theta}_F| + |\vec{\theta}_A|}{|\vec{\theta}_A|}$ more circuit evaluations are required to train the TF model.
+Thus, the factor $C_f = \frac{|\vec{\theta}_F| + |\vec{\theta}_A|}{|\vec{\theta}_A|}$ describes the additional circuit evaluations required to train the TF model, due to the additional parameters appearing in the corresponding feature map.
 For the models used in this section, the cost factor is $C_f = \frac{12 + 180}{180} = 1.07$.
 This represents only a 7\% increase in the number of quantum circuits evaluated, a modest cost for the improvement in performance observed.